PhilLockett/tfc/README.md

     make
     sudo make install

+Once installed, 'tfc' can be run from any directory.

 ## Creating a tar file
 Sometimes it is more convenient to use a tar file to share software than connect to GitHub.
 The following command will create a tar file called